 After the plush toy prototype is completed and approved, it’s toy-making time!
 For anyone who’s familiar with bespoke suit tailoring, plush toy making is a similar process.
 At a high level, plush manufacturing includes the following steps:

 Fabric MakingUnsurprisingly, the first part of plush production is ordering all fabrics and materials.
-In many cases Happy Worker creates and dyes unique fabrics, colors and patterns for plush toys so that we can match Pantone PMS colors closely and get the right design look and feel.
+In many cases, Happy Worker creates and dyes unique fabrics, colors and patterns for plush toys so that we can match Pantone colors closely and get the right design, look and feel.

 Fabric CuttingThen, the plush toy pattern is used to precisely cut the final fabrics into the pieces needed to make the plushie.
-This is done either by a laser cutting machine, or by the older school method of creating cutting dies which are placed in a press.
-Some pieces are also cut by hand using old-fashioned fabric shears.
+This is done either by a laser cutting machine, or by the more traditional method of creating cutting dies which are placed in a press.
+Some pieces are also cut by hand using fabric shears.

 Embroidery & DetailingMost embroidery, printing and detailing is added after the fabric is cut, though in some cases this can also be done prior to cutting.

 Sewing & AssemblyThe fabric pieces are stitched together inside out, leaving a small hole at an appropriate location for stuffing to occur.
 Tags are also added at this stage.
 Though Happy Worker manufactures plush toys in quantity, each toy is sewn together by hand-operated sewing machines, and occasionally by hand stitching.

 StuffingUsing the small hole that was left during sewing, the plush toys are stuffed until they get the right level of softness or denseness as desired.
 This commonly includes polyester fill and plastic “beanie” pellets.

 Quality ControlBefore being packed for shipping, the stuffed animals are checked for quality assurance against Happy Worker’s toy quality control checklist.
 Additional plush toy testing and safety certification is also performed.